 Her stage credits include leading roles in The Fantastics (Louisa, lead), Bye Bye Birdie (Kim, lead ), My Fair Lady (Liza, lead), Beauty and the Beast (Beauty, lead), Taming of the Shrew (Kate) and countless others.

-Pamela co-hosted a weekly cable talk show, Rex’s Party Crashers and was featured in such television programs as Murder She Wrote and Malcolm and Eddie .
+Pamela co-hosted a weekly cable talk show, Rex’s Party Crashers and was featured in such television programs as Murder She Wrote, Bay Watch, and Malcolm and Eddie .

 She took vocal training from the late, great Judy Davis (Barbra Striesand’s vocal coach), took dance instruction from the noted choreographers Arthur Conrad and Rhoda Klitsner, and acting training with the Film Actors Academy, where she won the Best Actress Award.

 Pamela’s first and enduring love has been for singing jazz and blues.
-Her professional bookings included engagements in Las Vegas at such venues as The Paris Las Vegas, The Rio , New York, New York .
+Her professional bookings included engagements in Las Vegas, Tahoe and Reno at such venues as The Paris Las Vegas, The Rio , New York, New York , and The MGM.